 Visually Complete aims to indicate what a customer will perceive as the point in time when a site looked complete.

 It’s calculated by recording a video of a page loading, which is then broken down into a series of screenshot frames.
-An image diffing algorithm compares and marks visual completion at the frame with the least amount of difference to the final frame.
+A diffing image algorithm compares and marks visual completion at the frame with the least amount of difference to the final frame.

-Visually complete isn't a faultless metric—sites featuring animating carousels or auto-playing video content can make automated calculation extremely difficult.
-In these circumstances, it may be better to rely on First Meaningful Paint or Time to Interactive as they output from the browser directly.
+Visually complete is not a faultless metric—sites featuring animating carousels or auto-playing video content can make automated calculation extremely difficult.
+In these circumstances, it may be better to rely on First Contentful Paint or Largest Contentful Paint.
+These metrics differ in that they are focused around the initial render of the page.